clalimarmo/google-oauther/README.md

 Returns the auth token.
 Useful for subsequent requests to other Google APIs.

+### reauthenticate

+Does the same thing as run.

+### tokenIsExpired

+Indicates whether the token is expired or not.

 ## Notes

 The authenticator always requests the 'profile' OAuth2 scope, in addition to